 Impervious surfaces represented by roads, building footprints, parking lots and other hard surfaces cover approximately 5% (~473 acres).
 Biologists start to see impairment to wildlife when impervious surfaces rise above 5%.

 Still, despite its good land use, the Rhode River suffers from low water clarity preventing underwater grass from growing, and regular algae blooms with spikes of low dissolved oxygen levels.
-Some can be explained by the shallowness of the river and Bay influence, but not all of it.
-The Federation intends to investigate further.
-Learn more about the the Rhode River Watershed.
+Some, but not all, can be explained by the shallowness of the river and Bay influence.